ondemandenv/ondemandenv.github.io/articles/shallow-technical-leadership-authority-problem.md

 Applying these practices to **cloud-native, managed service environments** misses the point entirely.

+**Real-World Example**: A major fintech platform team mandated HashiCorp Vault across all microservices *"for security best practices"* because *"Google does this."* However, network routing was inconsistent across regions, DNS resolution was flaky, and client-side tooling for Kubernetes was barely tested.
+Services randomly failed to fetch secrets, causing hours-long outages and chaotic rollbacks.
+When engineers raised early concerns, platform replied: *"We're standardizing."* This exemplifies cargo culting based on brand recognition rather than system readiness or contextual understanding.

 ### Microservices Cargo Cult (Distributed Monolith with Extra Steps)
 ```
 Shallow Leader: "We're doing microservices architecture.
 We have 15 different services."